Our Team

 Clinical Research Assistant

-Ariella Rosen graduated from Barnard with a psychology degree in 2022 and is very excited to be joining the team at PARC.
-Ariella’s long-standing interest in Obsessive Compulsive and Related Disorders (namely OCD, Trichotillomania, and Excoriation) makes this job an excellent fit and she is excited to learn and grow as a researcher and clinician and make headway in the professional world of OCD as she prepares for career as a Cognitive Behavioral Therapist.
-Outside of PARC, Ariella is a big fan of anime, literature, and Dungeons and Dragons, and she is always on the lookout for new board games to try!
+Ariella Rosen graduated from Barnard College in 2022 with a degree in Psychology and is excited to be part of the team at PARC.
+She has a long-standing interest in obsessive-compulsive and related disorders, including OCD, Trichotillomania, and excoriation, making this position a strong fit with her clinical and research goals.
+Ariella is eager to continue growing as both a researcher and clinician as she prepares for a career as a Cognitive Behavioral Therapist.
+Outside of her work at PARC, Ariella enjoys anime, literature, and Dungeons & Dragons, and is always on the lookout for new board games to explore.

 Clinical Research Program Coordinator

-Sarah Varela currently serves as the Project Coordinator for the PARC and IMPACT projects.
-Over the past four years, she has held various positions within Brown University Health, gaining both administrative and clinical experience.
-She holds a Master’s degree in healthcare management, which has been instrumental in guiding her work.
-In her current role, Sarah focuses on the successful implementation of studies at partnering sites, managing timelines, overseeing budgets, and facilitating communication among all stakeholders.
-Outside of work, Sarah enjoys cooking and taking walks to unwind.
-A fun fact about her is that she is left-handed!
+Sarah Varela is the project coordinator for the PARC and IMPACT projects, where she plays a key role in the successful implementation of multi-site research studies.
+She oversees project timelines, manages budgets, and facilitates communication among stakeholders to ensure smooth and effective collaboration.
+Over the past four years, Sarah has held various roles within Brown University Health, gaining a blend of administrative and clinical experience.
+She holds a master’s degree in healthcare management, which informs her strategic approach to project coordination and operational efficiency.
+Outside of work, Sarah enjoys cooking and taking walks to relax.
+A fun fact about her: she’s proudly left-handed!

 A.M.
 Team A